Capital costing

 Heritage Lottery Fund

-The Heritage Lottery Fund operates in broadly similar ways to the Grant for the Arts and the focus, as far as cinemas are concerned, is on buildings with distinct architectural merit.
+The focus of the Heritage Lottery Fund, as far as cinemas are concerned, is on buildings with distinct architectural merit.
 In some instances the buildings will be subject to a Listing Order in which case the refurbishment and/or expansion plans will be subject to specific restrictions.
 Funding is available for projects throughout the UK and may include buildings in private ownership but such cases “must demonstrate that the level of public benefit provided clearly outweighs any incidental private gain”.
-The three main areas of public benefit are:

-- Assisting people to appreciate and enjoy their heritage;
+- Assisting people to appreciate and enjoy their heritage

 - Allowing them to hand it on in good heart to future generations.